putitsimply/christian-bible-explained/galatians.md

 Galatians is a letter written by Paul (a Christian missionary) to several church[^gl_church] groups in a region called Galatia.
 He writes because a serious argument has started about what makes someone part of God[^gl_god]’s people.

+The tone is strong and urgent.
+Paul is worried that the community is being divided into “insiders” and “outsiders” based on cultural and religious rules.

 ## What it contains

 ### The problem Paul is answering